hnaseri77/optimus-manager-grub/README.md

 | `--disable-nvidia`     | Don't create a boot option for nvidia mode                                               |
 | `--uninstall`          | Uninstall this generator script (You still need to update grub configuration afterwards) |

-1. For example 'sudo ./install.sh --disable-integrated'
+1. For example `sudo ./install.sh --disable-integrated`

 ## Icons for Optimus Boot Options